Visit Barnsley

 About the bridge

-The bridge, a stunning addition to the Barnsley skyline, links The Glass Works square with the transport interchange and Market Gate Car Park.
+The new town centre bridge opened on Friday 22 December 2023.
+It's a stunning addition to the Barnsley skyline, linking The Glass Works square with the transport interchange and Market Gate Car Park.
 It provides easy access directly into our vibrant town centre as well as opening more active travel routes for residents and visitors to arrive on foot, bike, wheelchair or scooter.

 Benefits of the bridge

-The bridge will be fully accessible with lifts at both ends.
-It will also be cyclist-friendly.
-Cyclists will be able to take their bikes into the lifts, or walk them up the steps using the cycle wheel groove.
-It also opens up more active travel routes into the town centre; with the Metrodome and Barnsley Football Club.
-The bridge will be a prominent and iconic feature on Barnsley’s skyline, which has already changed with the development of The Glass Works.
+The bridge is fully accessible with lifts at both ends.
+Cyclists can take their bikes into the lifts, or walk them up the steps using the cycle wheel groove.
+It also opens up more active travel routes into the town centre, the Metrodome and to Barnsley Football Club.

 The improved connectivity will also benefit the planned youth zone and youth activity park next to the interchange, as well as The Seam nearby.